dijasila/GPAW/doc/devel/devel.rst

 The GPAW logo
 =============

-The GPAW-logo is available as an svg-file: :download:`gpaw-logo.svg`.
+The GPAW-logo is available as an SVG-file: :download:`gpaw-logo.svg`.

 .. image:: gpaw-logo.svg